Theodore Freeman

-Theodore Cordy "Ted" Freeman (February 18, 1930 – October 31, 1964), was an American aeronautical engineer, U.S. Air Force officer, test pilot, and NASA astronaut.
+Theodore Cordy Freeman (February 18, 1930 – October 31, 1964) was an American aeronautical engineer, U.S. Air Force officer, test pilot, and NASA astronaut.
 Selected in the third group of NASA astronauts in 1963, he was killed a year later in the crash of a T-38 jet, marking the first fatality among the NASA Astronaut Corps.
 At the time of his death, he held the rank of captain.

 Early life

 Born in Haverford, Pennsylvania, on February 18, 1930, Freeman was named after the man who raised his father (Theodore Cullen Donovan), as well as his maternal grandfather (Thomas Cordy Wilson).
 He was one of five children.
 Raised in Lewes, Delaware, he attended Lewes Elementary School from 1936 to 1944.
 His father was a farmer and his brother a carpenter, and it seemed as if he would also have a blue collar career.
 When Freeman and his brother were young, they saved up money so they could take plane rides.
 He also was a part-time worker, helping to refuel the planes and work on them.
 He spent most of his money on flying lessons, and with over 450 hours of flying on his training record, earned his pilot's license by the age of 16.
 "I sort of grew up at the airport," Freeman said.

 Freeman played baseball and football in high school.
 While playing football, he was hit hard and his teeth were knocked out of alignment.
 He was the president of the school's student and the local chapter of the National Honor Society; he graduated as an honors student ranked third in his class in 1948.

 He was a Boy Scout and he earned the rank of First Class.